-That Time Western Rockers Played the Moscow Music Peace Festival
+The Day Western Rockers Played the Moscow Music Peace Festival

-On Aug.
-12, 1989, a remarkable lineup boasting some of the world’s most popular hard-rock and heavy-metal bands performed at the Moscow Music Peace Festival.
+A remarkable lineup boasting some of the world’s most popular hard-rock and heavy-metal bands performed at the Moscow Music Peace Festival.
 Artists included Bon Jovi, Ozzy Osbourne, Motley Crue, the Scorpions, Skid Row and Cinderella.

 For hundreds of thousands of ecstatic Russian youths, the two-day event (which also featured homegrown rock bands like Gorky Park, Brigada-S and Nuance) was a lifelong dream come true: the ultimate rock 'n' roll manifestation of Prime Minister Mikhail Gorbachev’s Glasnost policies, which slowly opened the Soviet Union to the outside world and thawed the decades-old Cold War.